History of Proto-Slavic: Elimination of syllable codas

 When the cluster was not permissible as a syllable onset, any impermissible consonants were deleted from the coda.
 Thus, e.g. PIE *supnós > Slavic *sъnъ, eliminating the impermissible onset pn-.
 With regard to clusters of stop + sonorant, not all Slavic languages show the same outcome.
-The cluster *dl is preserved in West Slavic, but simplified to *l in East and South Slavic, e.g. *ordlo > Czech rádlo, Polish radło, but Serbo-Croatian ralo.
+The cluster *dl is preserved in West Slavic, but simplified to *l in East and South Slavic, e.g. *ordlo > Czech rádlo, Polish radło, but not Serbo-Croatian ralo.
 The verb *dvignǫti appears with the cluster gn intact in South and West Slavic, while it is simplified to n in East Slavic.
 The verb *kydnǫti, on the other hand, preserves the cluster dn only in Czech and Slovak, simplifying it to n elsewhere.